Team-Het/cs326-final-het/docs/milestone1.md

 ## Division of Labor
 Kelly Chung: Created the HTML and CSS for Navigation Bar, Dashboard page, Login page, Create Account page.
 Helped realign Submit Lost Item page and helped design the draft for the website.

-Yuqi Liu:
+Yuqi Liu: Created the HTML and CSS for Submit Lost Item Page, Submit Found Item Page, View Posts Page, and View Details Page.

-Yujin Qin: Design and draw the raw frames of web pages.
-Rearrange Navigation Bar, Dashboard page, Login page, Create Account page, Submit Lost Item Page, Submit Found Item Page, View Posts Page, and View Details Page.
+Yujin Qin: Design and draw all the raw frames of web pages.
+Rearrange milestone markdown file and webpages.